Your Commissioner - Your Voice

 The Commissioning, Criminal Justice & Partnerships team activity falls into 7 Key Categories:

-1. Detailed information on the 25 key services currently commissioned can be found in the Commissioned Services section of our website.
+1. Detailed information on the 26 key services currently commissioned can be found in the Commissioned Services section of our website.

-1. Eleven Victim services
+1. Twelve Victim services

-2. Nine Perpetrator schemes / programmes /interventions
+2. Eight Perpetrator schemes / programmes /interventions

 3. Two Vulnerable People’s services

-3. Operational delivery of our unique, innovative in-house Supporting Victims service – our team of Victim Care Coordinators provide immediate support to victims of crime over the phone, undertaking needs assessments and making referrals into specialist cope and recovery support services (whether or not victims report to the police): Supporting Victims website
+• Operational delivery of our unique, innovative in-house Supporting Victims service – our team of Victim Care Coordinators provide immediate support to victims of crime over the phone, undertaking needs assessments and making referrals into specialist cope and recovery support services (whether or not victims report to the police): What we do | Supporting Victims | North Yorkshire

-7. Leading on Partnership working for the PFCC
+• Leading on Partnership working for the PFCC

 1. Locally including: